 In 1896 Henry Flagler extended his rail line from West Palm Beach to Miami and plans were made to create a townsite between the railroad and the waters of Lake Worth.
 In 1912 a library, schoolhouse, newspaper, Women’s Club, Chamber of Commerce and church were established for the City’s 308 residents.

-Fast forward to today and Lake Worth has 37,000 residents and is 7 square miles.
+Fast forward to 2020 and Lake Worth Beach has 42,219 residents and is 7 square miles.
 The Atlantic Ocean and the waters of the Lake Worth Lagoon form the city’s east boundary and the beautiful fresh waters of Lake Osborne its west.

 This easy-going, artistic, yet dynamic city is multi-cultural with strong social and environmental values.
 It has a very independent character, acceptance of diverse cultures and lifestyles, over 1000 historic buildings, golf courses, a hip and trendy downtown and 13 distinctive residential neighborhood associations.